REUTERS SUMMIT-US CFTC launches inquiry into evasion of swaps rules

 O'Malia in the past has also accused his agency of dodging proper procedures, and has argued the guidance lacks teeth.

-"If it doesn't comply with our guidance, what are you going to do about it? ... guidance is not enforceable," O'Malia said.
+"If it doesn't comply with our guidance, what are you going to do about it? ... guidance is not enforceable," O'Malia said on Monday.

 Follow Reuters Summits on Twitter @Reuters_Summits